MarkMcCaskey/lo-vegadri/README.md

 ### Motivation

-The original design goal was to create a generic, fleixbile, and speakable interface to structured-data traversal in a manner similar to the [[lens](https://hackage.haskell.org/package/lens)] library.
+The original design goal was to create a generic, flexible, and speakable interface to structured-data traversal in a manner similar to the [lens](https://hackage.haskell.org/package/lens) library.
 As the project progressed, it's changed significantly and is now closer to a logic programming language.
 (There are definitely similarities between the type of traversal done by Datalog and the types of traversals done by lens-like objects.
 This is a topic worth exploring.)

-As such, the project is currently in a state of active research and does not currently have a clear path to completion.
-As the system becomes useful, such a path may become clear.
+As such, the project is currently in a state of active research and does not currently have a clear path to "completion".
+As the system is made useful, such a path may become clear.
+Current ideas and plans are kept in the [todo list](docs/TODO.org).

+The [spec](docs/lojban-spec.org) is mostly focused on describing abstractly how and what semantic lojban systems (for computation but mostly for querying) should do things or include.
+It's currently very under-specified in most places and probably a bit excessively so in others.
+Please feel free to submit suggestions or make derivatives.

 ## Installation